Does Sunlight provide Red Light Therapy? Health Benefits of the Sun Explained.

 “Photobiomodulation (PBM) therapy refers to the non-thermal use of visible to near-infrared light (400 to 1100nm) to stimulate many biological processes.”

-So this means that violet, blue, teal, cyan, green, yellow, red and NIR can all be considered as Photobiomoduation.
+So this means that violet, blue, teal, cyan, green, yellow, red, NIR, and FIR can all be considered as Photobiomoduation.
 It just happens that Red and NIR are the most interesting to study for their superior penetration, wide range of benefits, and safety profile.
 Hence the confusion and why most studies are focusing on the Red to NIR range.

 Other Beneficial Wavelengths:

 Naturally, the sun also provides full-spectrum light with all of these wavelengths and colors.
-So lets take a look at the potential theraputic benefits from a couple of other wavelengths.
+So lets take a look at the potential therapeutic benefits from a couple of other wavelengths.

 Blue Light: Blue light is the shortest wavelength after violet, so it still carries with it some antibacterial and antiviral activity similar to UV.
 Blue light is often used for acne and skin conditions, but too much can cause skin and eye damage.